Maven Setup for Java

 VS Code

-However, a workaround exists for those who want to use VS Code as their preferred editor and still execute commands to recompile or run tests.
+If none of the Java/Maven extensions for VS Code work with your instance of VS Code, there is still a way to execute commands to recompile or run tests.
 The workaround relies on invoking the Maven commands in a shell, and using a VS Code extension to create shortcuts within the IDE to invoke those commands.

 The extension is Command Runner.
 Next, create a VS Code workspace (File > Open Folder…) at the ICU4J root at <ICU>/icu4j.
 Then edit your settings for your VS Code workspace for ICU4J (this is the file at <ICU>/icu4j/.vscode/settings.json) by adding this section to the settings: